Eileen Carron: Career

 In 1993, Carron became the first CEO of a private radio station, The People's Radio Station, 100 JAMZ.

 Accomplishments

-Carron became the first female pilot in the Bahamas during her twenties.
+During her twenties, Carron became the first female pilot in the Bahamas.
+She was the second woman ever called to the Bahamas Bar.

 She is the only Bahamian to have an editorial read into the record of the United States Senate.

 In 2000, she was named a Companion of the Order of St Michael and St George.